Pastoral care for LGBTQ Catholics: 2018 Synod on Youth

-The 2018 Synod of Bishops is focused on youth and the issues facing them.
-Among other topics, the concerns of LGBT youth will be discussed.
+The 2018 Synod of Bishops focused on youth and the issues facing them.
+Among other topics, the concerns of LGBT youth were to be discussed.

 In responses to surveys distributed by the Church, many LBGT youth said they wish to "‘benefit from a greater closeness’ and experience greater care from the Church."
 As such, the concerns of gay youth "who, above all, want to remain close to the Church," will be a special concern.
 The preparatory working document also insisted that the Church must be open and welcoming to all, including LGBT Catholics, those of other faiths, and those of no faith at all.
-Secretary General Lorenzo Baldisseri said at the release of the working document that the Church is making a special effort to engage the LGBT community because "we are open.
+Secretary General Lorenzo Baldisseri said at the release of the working document that the Church was making a special effort to engage the LGBT community because "we are open.
 We don't want to be closed in on ourselves."

-The Synod will also discuss the challenges the Church sometimes has in explaining the Church's teaching on sexuality to contemporary society.
-Saying that "No bishops’ conference offers solutions or recipes,” the document insists that "the question of sexuality must be discussed more openly and without prejudice."
+The Synod also discussed the challenges the Church sometimes has in explaining the Church's teaching on sexuality to contemporary society.
+Saying that "No bishops’ conference offers solutions or recipes,” the document insisted that "the question of sexuality must be discussed more openly and without prejudice."

 The preparatory working document for the synod used the acronym LGBT, the first time it had been used in an official Vatican document.
 It stated that “some LGBT youth” wanted to “benefit from greater closeness and experience greater care by the church.”